 Depending on the context which the AI tool is used, sector specific regulators and their guidance may be relevant.
-For example, the Financial Conduct Authority, the CMA's Digital Markets Unit, the Medicines and Healthcare products Regulatory Agency.
+For example, the Financial Conduct Authority, or the Medicines and Healthcare products Regulatory Agency.
+There may also be some sector laws, such as a bill introduced on autonomous vehicles.